At 25:00, in Akasaka

-At 25:00, in Akasaka (25時、赤坂で, Nijūgo-ji, Akasaka de) is a Japanese manga series by Hiroko Natsuno.
+At 25:00, in Akasaka (25時、赤坂で, Nijūgo-ji, Akasaka de) (Note: Also spelled without a comma in Seven Seas' print releases.
+See also 30-hour clock in Japan.) is a Japanese manga series by Hiroko Natsuno.
 It was first serialized in the bimonthly boys' love manga magazine Gōgai On BLUE on November 25, 2017.
 It was then moved to the main On BLUE magazine on April 25, 2018.

 A live-action television drama adaptation was broadcast on TV Tokyo from April 19, 2024, to June 21, 2024, as part of their MokuDra 24 programming block.
 A second season is set to broadcast in October 2025.

 Plot

 Yuki Shirasaki, a rookie actor, gets his first lead role in the same-sex romance television drama Afternoon Dreams, starring opposite of Asami Hayama, a popular, handsome actor.
 Shirasaki also knows Hayama as an upperclassmen two years his senior from his university's film club.
 Throughout filming and getting to know Hayama on a deeper level, Shirasaki immerses himself deeper into his role and begins questioning his sexuality.
 In an effort to understand both his and his character's feelings, Shirasaki goes to a gay bar in Akasaka, Tokyo, to find a sexual partner; however, Hayama finds him at the bar and offers to become his sexual partner.
 As the two continue to spend time with each other both on and off set, Shirasaki realizes he has fallen in love with Hayama.
 Meanwhile, Hayama remains secretive about his own feelings and attraction towards Shirasaki, having been in love with him since they were in university.